Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors

 \section{Abstract}

-We present an automatic annotation pipeline to recover 9D cuboids and 3D shape from pre-trained off-the-shelf 2D detectors and sparse LIDAR data.
-Our autolabeling method solves this challenging ill-posed inverse problem by relying on learned shape priors and optimization of geometric and physical parameters.
-To that end, we propose a novel differentiable shape renderer over signed distance fields (SDF), which we leverage in combination with normalized object coordinate spaces (NOCS).
-Initially trained on synthetic data to predict shape and coordinates, our method uses these predictions for projective and geometrical alignment over real samples.
-We also propose a curriculum learning strategy, iteratively retraining on samples of increasing difficulty for subsequent self-improving annotation rounds.
+We present an automatic annotation pipeline to recover 9D cuboids and 3D shapes from pre-trained off-the-shelf 2D detectors and sparse LIDAR data.
+Our autolabeling method solves an ill-posed inverse problem by considering learned shape priors and optimizing geometric and physical parameters.
+To address this challenging problem, we apply a novel differentiable shape renderer to signed distance fields (SDF), leveraged together with normalized object coordinate spaces (NOCS).
+Initially trained on synthetic data to predict shape and coordinates, our method uses these predictions for projective and geometric alignment over real samples.
+Moreover, we also propose a curriculum learning strategy, iteratively retraining on samples of increasing difficulty in subsequent self-improving annotation rounds.
 Our experiments on the KITTI3D dataset show that we can recover a substantial amount of accurate cuboids, and that these autolabels can be used to train 3D vehicle detectors with state-of-the-art results.
-We will make the code publicly available soon.
+The code is available at \url{http://github.com/TRI-ML/sdflabel}.

 \thefootnote \footnote{$^*$ First co-authorship.
 This work resulted from an internship at TRI.}